yuvalmGS/gigaspaces-wiki-jekyll/xap97net/change-api-advanced.markdown

 IChangeResult<Account> changeResult = space.Change(idQuery, new ChangeSet().Increment("balance.euro", 5.2D), ChangeModifiers.ReturnDetailedResults);
 foreach(IChangedEntryDetails<Account> changedEntryDetails in changeResult.Results) {
   //Will get the first change which was applied to an entry, in our case we did only single increment so we will have only one change operation.
-  //The order is corresponding to the order of operation applied on the {{ChangeSet}}.
+  //The order is corresponding to the order of operation applied on the `ChangeSet`.
   IChangeOperationResult operationResult = changedEntryDetails.ChangeOperationsResults[0];
   double newValue = IncrementOperation.GetNewValue(operationResult);
   ...